What is the cost of employee dissatisfaction?

 Can you afford to keep drifting on the sea of ethical confusion?

-Are you ready to discover the secrets of ethical affluence?
+Are you ready to discover the secrets of being an ethical leader?